yannickjemmely/Mida/README.md

 });
 ```

-How to login into an independent broker.
+How to login into an independent broker account.
 ```javascript
 const { MidaBroker } = require("@reiryoku/mida");